rohdimp24/MLNotes/linear_regression.md

 we can determine if the relationship is there or not using the hypotheis testsing

-* The way to read the meaning of the line in summary is pvalue detrmines the probability of accepting the Null hypothesis. the Null is that the coefficient has no effect on Y.
+* The way to read the meaning of the line in summary is pvalue detrmines the probability of accepting the Null hypothesis. the **Null is that the coefficient has no effect on Y**.
 So if the p value is very small < 0.05 it means it is very unlikely that the Null is true and hence we cannot avoid using the coefficient

 * Calculating the CI for the coefficient will give the range of variation that this coefficient can bring on the dependent Y. (0.42,0.53) will tell that for 95% times the value will be in this range and the effect will be 0.42 to 0.53 times X